DefinetlyNotAI/Logicytics/PACKAGES/README.md

 This directory houses special scripts that don't directly interact with Logicytics.
 These scripts are designed to be used outside Logicytics and are meant for use with other dev tools.

 The scripts located here are designed to be used by Developers and are meant for external use.
-They are designed to interact with Logicytics from a outside perspective like generating `msi` installers and are not designed to be run independently or run by the main scripts.
+They are designed to interact with Logicytics from an outside perspective like generating `msi` installers and are not designed to be run independently or run by the main scripts.

 ## What can be found in this directory?